raben12paste/3D-maps-Voxy-Addon/README.md

 3D Maps Voxy Addon, also packaged as **VoxyMap**, is a client-side Fabric mod that adds a full-screen 3D world map powered by Voxy LOD data.

-The goal is to provide a large, cinematic world overview instead of a flat minimap: you can rotate the camera, zoom out, inspect terrain from far away, and manage visible waypoints.
+The goal is to provide a large, cinematic world overview instead of a flat minimap: you can rotate the camera, zoom out, inspect terrain from far away.

 https://modrinth.com/mod/3d-maps-voxy-addon